wp-plugins/gravity-forms-salesforce/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+* Added: Entries now get assigned a Salesforce ID that link directly to the Salesforce contact or object (API plugin only)
+* Added: Notes are now added to Entries with the success or error messages from exporting to Salesforce (API plugin only)
+* Added: You can have Salesforce export errors emailed to you when they occur (API plugin only)

 = 2.0.2 =
 * Fixed issue with HTML encoding to <a href="http://wordpress.org/support/topic/submitting?replies=2">fix SOAP fatal error</a>.
 Thanks, gmcinnes!